 - The local planning authority shall have regard to any views concerning the proposals expressed by persons attending the meeting. - 2.3 Government policy is provided in the National Planning Policy Framework (NPPF).
 It requires the significance of heritage assets both its historic buildings and historic areas to be understood by local authorities and by those who propose change.
 Changes that cause harm to significance will only be permitted where the harm is outweighed by public benefits.
-Further guidance on the use of the NPPF is provided in the National Planning Practice Guidance and in advice published by Historic England.

-2.4 Local Policy
+Further guidance on the use of the NPPF is provided in the National Planning Practice Guidance and in advice published by Historic England. - 2.4 Local Policy

-The protection and positive use of the historic environment within new development is a theme which runs through the Blaby District Core Strategy.
-It is mentioned as a key component in Policies CS2, CS12, CS14, and CS16 and is the subject of a comprehensive policy on the Historic Environment and Culture CS20 and in the Blaby District Local Plan Delivery DPD in Development Management Policy 12 (Designated and Non-designated Heritage Assets).
-Within the administrative boundary of Leicester City Council, the protection and positive use of the historic environment within new development is a theme which runs through the City of Leicester Core Strategy.
+The protection and positive use of the historic environment within new development is a theme which runs through the City of Leicester Core Strategy.
 It is identified as a key component in spatial objectives 7 and 9.
 This is further strengthened in a number of policies.
 The Core Strategy also makes an explicit commitment to the preservation and enhancement of Leicester's heritage in Spatial Objective 10.
-This is amplified in a wide-ranging policy (CS18) for the protection and enhancement of the historic environment.
+This is amplified in a wide-ranging policy (CS18) for the protection and enhancement.